cloudmailin/docs.cloudmailin.com/content/outbound/getting_started.md

 ### DNS Records

-We currently require DNS records for SPF, DKIM and to handle bounces.
-This can all be set using two records.
+We require DNS records for SPF, DKIM and to handle bounces.

 Normally we will ask to send on a subdomain of your primary domain.
 For example if your domain is `example.com` then we will send from `mta.example.com`.